sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/continuous-integration.md

 `publish-images.yaml` is what refreshes the `sogno/dpsim` images that the documentation and the outside world consume.
-It runs on the self-hosted runner, needs the Docker Hub credentials, and triggers on pushes to `master` that touch an image definition.
-Its manual dispatch takes an `image` input, so a single image can be republished without rebuilding all six.
+It runs on the self-hosted runner, needs the Docker Hub credentials, and triggers on pushes to `master`, where it applies the same per-image path filters and republishes only what changed.
+Its manual dispatch takes an `image` input for republishing a single image on demand.

 ## Workflows outside CI